opentok/opentok-react-native/README.md

 ### Known issues

-The following features are unsupported in this beta version:
+The following are known issues in this beta version:

-* `OTPublisher rtcStatsReport` event
-* Screen-sharing (`OTPublisher.videoSource 'screen'`)
+* Screen-sharing (`OTPublisher.videoSource 'screen'`) is not yet supported.
-* Some `OTSubscriber` events

-Some event properties are missing.
+* `otrnError` events are missing.

-Some events are not handled correctly, such as when an app is temporarily disconnected from and reconnected to the session.
-Clients are not properly disconnected and streams are not automatically unpublished when the `OTSession` component is unmounted.

-For [custom rendering of subscribers](https://tokbox.com/developer/guides/subscribe-stream/react-native/#custom_rendering), you need to pass the session ID into the `OTSubscriberView` component (as a `sessionId` prop).

 ## Prerequisites